Dear Home Ec 101,

 Pick up cedar chips, the same kind used for pet bedding.
 Fill the drawers part way and shut them tightly.
 Again, give it a few days.

-If your friend raised a powerful stink, you may have to resort to drastic measures.
-Yes, I’m afraid it’s time to break out the sandpaper and lightly sand all of the interior surfaces.
+If your friend raised a powerful stink, you might have to resort to drastic measures.
+Yes, I’m afraid it’s time to break out the sandpaper and lightly sand all interior surfaces.
 After sanding, apply a thin coat of varnish to all of the sanded surfaces to seal in any remaining odor.

 P.S.
 If you need help getting the funk out of your pants, we’ve talked about that before.